plolcott/x86utm/README.md

 # x86utm operating system

-The x86utm operating system enables functions written in C to be simulated in Debug Step mode by another C function using an x86 emulator.
+The x86utm operating system enables functions written in C to be simulated in Debug Step mode by another C function using an x86 emulator. x86utm.exe takes the COFF object file: Halt7.obj as its command line parameter.
+Halt7.obj was generated from compiling Halt7.c with a Microsoft compiler.

 The key purpose of x86utm was to examine the halting theorem's counter-example inputs at the high level of the C programming language.